Pretotype: How Your Business Stays Innovative

-In today’s fast-paced and fluid times, where the invention is almost continually being achieved, the stoic effort of developing a standard business plan has become more a hindrance than help when the real goal is to find innovations that will drive your business in the right direction.
+In today’s fast-paced and fluid times, where the invention is almost continually being achieved, the stoic effort of developing a standard business plan has become more a hindrance than a help when the real goal is to find innovations that will drive your business in the right direction.
 The greatest value is in the process of becoming and the steps taken towards completion.
 Through the exercise of developing a business plan, it is the steps that challenge assumptions, fix old problems and uncover new potential that are true catalysts that ignite breakthrough ideas and take companies to another level.

 Changes to the core foundation which influences a company’s day-to-day activities, attitude, and decisions can be represented on a one-page business model canvas – which is a subset of your entire business strategy.

 “Make sure you are building the right ‘it’ before you build ‘it’ right.”- Alberto Savoia

 Including a pretotype in the process of developing a strategy and business model that support your innovative goals allows you to see blind spots and clear opportunities hidden in plain sight.
 The pretotype approach to business planning helps you build your way forward, crystallizing soft concepts to more stable foundations.
 Ambiguity, uncertainty, and unknowns can be tested, and strategies can be strengthened by collecting insight along the way.